-This standard identifies the requirements when leading and managing the performance of the care service provision.
-It includes identifying and using performance indicators and measurement methods to evaluate the performance of the service provision.
+This standard identifies the requirements when leading and managing the quality of care service provision to meet legislative, regulatory, registration and inspection requirements.
+It includes leading provision that complies with requirements as well as identifying and using quality indicators and measurement methods to evaluate the quality of the service provision.